Editorial: Neo-Nazis keep asking for a do-over

 People are also reading…

+Defendants in the Unite the Right case have never shown a dime’s worth of remorse between them.
+Based on recent court filings, they also seem to think a penny’s worth of financial penalty is too much to ask.

+This includes Fields, He is in prison for life but apparently believes he did nothing that demands more than a small fraction of $350,000 in civil punitive damages or perhaps none at all.

-Chris Cantwell, a White supremacist firebrand, files his post trial motions from an Illinois prison where is serving time for another crime.
+Chris Cantwell, a White supremacist firebrand who specializes in provocation, files his post trial motions from an Illinois prison where he serves time for another crime.
 He says he wants to join his pals in protesting his punitive damages bill, and oh, by the way, deserves a new trial because the jury did not accept his argument that he was innocent.

 The list of problems goes on and on.